Road (Highways Safety) related deaths

 2024-0666 3 Dec 2024 East Riding of Yorkshire and City of Kingston Upon Hull

-Concerns summary Inadequate road signage at a busy roundabout, especially for lane usage and alternative pedestrian/cyclist routes, makes navigation difficult for unfamiliar drivers and cyclists, risking collisions.
+Concerns summary (AI summary) Inadequate road signage at a busy roundabout, especially for lane usage and alternative pedestrian/cyclist routes, makes navigation difficult for unfamiliar drivers and cyclists, risking collisions.

-Action taken summary Hull City Council intends to install clearer lane designation signage for northbound traffic on the approach to the roundabout during the 2025/26 financial year.
-They also propose to change cycle sign
+Action Planned (AI summary) Hull City Council plans to install lane designation signage for northbound traffic at the Stoneferry Road/Ferry Lane roundabout during the 2025/26 financial year, subject to funding approval.
+They also propose to add signage to highlight the Toucan crossing route for cyclists before August 2025.

 Jay Whiting